(odd effects)

 Cady and her children must navigate two unique and contrasting worlds.

-We have two primary locations, a warehouse that will be used for OddFX and a shelter, which will be in a converted house.
-The story is written so that it is production-easy; a warehouse, an older house that we will dress for the shelter, the family home, a school a corner store.
+We have two primary locations: a warehouse that will be used for OddFX and a shelter housed in a converted house.
+The story is written to be production-easy — a warehouse, an older house dressed for the shelter, the family home, a school, a corner store — all locations that can often be found 10 to 15 miles from each other.

 OddFX is a story about a traditional special FX shop.
 It is not an expensive FX film.
 Many visually cool practical effects can be done for very little money.